ch-stark/policies-argocd-tutorial/tutorial.md

 Before we dive into the tutorial, make sure you have the following prerequisites in place:

-1. Access to a OpenShift Cluster with RHACM 2.8 installed.
+1. Kubeadmin access to a OpenShift Cluster with RHACM 2.8 installed.
 2. `kubectl` and `oc` command-line tools installed.
-3. download this repository and execute the provided script as kubeadmin
+3. download this repository and execute the provided script
 ## Setup

 To simplify the setup process, we've provided a script that automates the deployment of necessary Kubernetes resources for you.
 Here's how you can set up ArgoCD for deploying Policies: